mishushakov/dialogflow-gateway-docs/hosted/api.md

 ## Contact

-If you have any questions/troubles, regarding the API, please [contact us](https://ushakov.co/#contact)
+If you have any questions or troubles regarding the API, please [contact us](https://ushakov.co/#contact)